Intervention

 On the other hand, dependence is a condition whereby your body, brain, or both have been conditioned to depend on a substance the individual consumes.
 Often the consumption of the substance is merely to prevent withdrawal symptoms since the tolerance to the substance is generally substantial.

 The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) now classifies these all under the umbrella of “substance use disorder.”
-Substance use disorder simplifies the diagnosis and allows the classification of substance use disorder by severity.
+This makes it easier for doctors to diagnose people struggling with substance use and helps them categorize the severity of the problem.

 The tolerance that many addicts build to their substance of choice is one of the primary factors that drive psychological dependence.
 As an individual uses a substance over time, their body and mind become used to it, and the effects or “high” that the user once experienced are no longer attainable.
 At this point, many users begin taking larger and larger doses in an attempt to recapture that feeling.
 While this does not lead to more intense highs, it builds a more intense chemical dependency.